NatiSayada/k3s-proxmox-terraform-ansible/README.md

-Rename the file `terraform/vars.sample` to `terraform/vars.tf` and update all the vars. there you can select how many nodes would you like to have on your cluster and configure the name of the base image. to run the terrafom, you will need to cd into `terraform` and run:
+Rename the file `terraform/vars.sample` to `terraform/vars.tf` and update all the vars. there you can select how many nodes would you like to have on your cluster and configure the name of the base image. to run the Terrafom, you will need to cd into `terraform` and run:

 ```bash
 terraform init